n7wilson/galaxy-tooldev-docs/docs/01_GCE.md

 (9) Upload data.

-    If you require reference data to run your program, you can upload it to the instance by hitting the upload button and then selecting 'Paste/Fetch Data' and telling galaxy to download the file
+    There are two ways to upload data to galaxy: from your local machine or from a website URL

+    1. Local Data: Click the upload button: ${image?fileName=upload_button.png}, click 'Choose local file', and then select the desired file.
+    2. Online Data: Click the upload button: ${image?fileName=upload_button.png}, click 'Paste/Fetch Data', and then input the URL of the data file.

+    For this example we will use the 'test_vcf.vcf' file found in the SMC-Het-Challenge github at 'https://raw.githubusercontent.com/Sage-Bionetworks/SMC-Het-Challenge/master/data/test_vcf.vcf'

 ${image?fileName=Galaxy_upload_Data.png}

 (10) Run the workflow.

     1. Select the DPC tool in the left hand tool panel

+${image?fileName=Galaxy_DPC_Tool.png}

     2. Find the downloaded VCF file in the 'VCF file' selection in the center panel
     3. Click the Execute button at the bottom of the form
     4. The output data files should appear in the data history panel on the right hand side of the screen

-    TODO: ensure this step works
-    TODO: screenshot of completed run of the workflow.
+${image?fileName=Galaxy_DPC_Results.png}

 Ta da!
 You have set up your Google Compute engine virtual machine running Galaxy and executed the sample workflow.